-Few things compare to sitting behind the wheel of a sleek, luxury car.
-Once you’ve purchased a new or used Audi vehicle, it’s now time to consider your Audi extended warranty options.
-After all, anything can happen as you travel down the road.
+Few things compare to sitting behind the wheel of a sleek luxury car.
+But once you’ve purchased a new or used Audi vehicle, it’s time to consider your Audi extended warranty options.
+After all, anything can happen down the road.

 In this article: